pharmaverse/blog/README.md

 **Step 7:** Have fun :)

+## Tips and Tricks

+* You can use the [link](https://cran.r-project.org/web//packages//link/index.html) package to create dynamic links for a function to its package down website in a blog post.
+For example, instead of doing function_name with markdown syntax for url linking, i.e [link](https://cran.r-project.org/web//packages//link/index.html), you can just do `admiral::derive_vars_dy()` and it will create the link in your blog post.
+See the raw code in this post [admiral 1.0.0](https://pharmaverse.github.io/blog/posts/2023-12-18_admiral_1_0/admiral_1_0.html) to see it in action.

 ## How to Use the `blog` Docker Image for Local Development

 Contributors can benefit from using the [`blog` Docker image](https://github.com/pharmaverse/blog/pkgs/container/blog) when creating their blog posts.